 Initially, doctors attempted to treat the saleswoman’s torn labrum with epidural injections and physical therapy but over time, her pain became worse, not better.
 She underwent an arthroscopic surgery and then required additional physical therapy.
 It is likely that she will require a total hip replacement in the future.

-She choose to file a lawsuit against the company which owned and managed the parking garage, claiming in her complaint that they had failed to repair the broken concrete in a timely manner and had also failed to warn visitors about the hazard.
+She chose to file a lawsuit against the company which owned and managed the parking garage, claiming in her complaint that they had failed to repair the broken concrete in a timely manner and had also failed to warn visitors about the hazard.
 She further alleged that when the property was purchased, the defendant had been made aware of numerous holes throughout the garage which needed to be repaired.

 The defendants responded by saying that the hole was an obvious danger and that it was the plaintiff’s fault for failing to avoid it.